bambi-eco/bambi_detection/README.md

 Use the provided 'bambi_detection.py' script and provide the required input data.
 Afterwards just hit run ;)

+Note: That the script is built on stages that can be run individually.
+Like that some resources ares loaded and accessed multiple times (e.g. DEM or poses.json).
+For a more efficient implementation many steps could be summarized to avoid that behaviour, at the cost of some flexibility.

 ## Known Issues

 We are using `GLTFLib` for reading the digital elevation models and are converting it to a mesh using `Trimesh` and some internal functions.